 The First Moroccan Crisis clearly indicated that Germany's relation with France was at best fragile.
-In 1905 Morocco was one of the few Affican states not occupied by a European power.
-In May 1905 it was agreed that an international conference should be held on Morocco in Algedas.
+In 1905 Morocco was one of the few African states not occupied by a European power.
+In May 1905 it was agreed that an international conference should be held on Morocco in Algecias.
 The Algeciras Conference of 1906

 The main aim was to decide what was to be done with regards to Morocco.
-The two main protagonists at Algeciras were France and Germeny.
+The two main protagonists at Algeciras were France and Germany.
 However, it soon became very clear to Germany that other European powers had sided with France - Britain, Spain and Italy.
-The Algecira Conference ended on April 7th 1906.
+The Algeciras Conference ended on April 7th 1906.
 The Germans got very little out of the conference.

 The plan to create a triple alliance or even a quadruple alliance to isolate Great Britain failed.
-Arguably, by the end of the conference, Britan and France had even closer ties to one another.
+Arguably, by the end of the conference, Britain and France had even closer ties to one another.
 A German presence in North Africa had also failed to materialize.
 The French media portrayed Germany as an inferior nation, much to the concern of the more experienced politicians in Paris.
-The Algeciras Conference may have 'resource' for the more experienced politicians in Paris. the crisis in Morocco but the outcome clearly defined Europe into certain camps.
+The Algeciras Conference may have 'resolved' the crisis in Morocco but the outcome clearly defined Europe into certain camps.
 At this conference Germany publicly lost out.